onepointconsulting/audio-transcriber/audio/lesson5/506_be_light_spread_light_cbc1601675.mp3.md

 Each strand is a thought, so subtle, so fine, powerful, pure.

-Each strand carries a vibration of pure peace.

-A gift to any being that it may touch.
+Each strand carries a vibration of pure peace, a gift to any being that it may touch.

-In this pure awareness of myself in my form of light, I realize that the greatest gifts I can share with those around me are the light of love,

-the light of peace,

-the light of truth.
+In this pure awareness of myself in my form of light, I realize that the greatest gifts I can share with those around me are the light of love, the light of peace, the light of truth.

 ## Summary:

 This audio file is a guided meditation focused on connecting with one's inner light and radiating positive energy into the world.
-The meditation guides the listener to detach from the physical world, create pure thoughts, and become aware of their subtle body of pure white light.
-It encourages the listener to visualize their thoughts as fine strands of silk carrying vibrations of peace, love, and truth, and to share these gifts with others.
+It guides the listener to detach from the physical world, create pure thoughts, and become aware of their subtle body of pure white light.
+The meditation emphasizes the power of thoughts as fine strands of silk carrying vibrations of peace and encourages sharing the light of love, peace, and truth with others.